andyfitzsuse/andyfitz.github.io/posts/faq.md

 <style>time,.tag{display:none}</style>

-Now that I'm officially on th market, A little objection handling early on goes a long way.
+Now that I'm officially on the talent market, and relatively unknown to many outside of my circles...
+I figured a little objection handling early-on goes a long way.
 This post is designed for talent acquisition speclalists and their stakeholders.

-## You’re in Noosa, We’re in X. Is that a problem?
+## You’re in Noosa, Australia - We’re in X. Is that a problem?

 It hasn't been for the last decade.
 That's not confirmation bias either.

 Since the pandemic most first meetings and almost all BAU interactions occur virtually.
 I've found customers & colleagues don’t care to see beneath your face but what value you represent.

-Still - I love to travel.
+Still - I travel easily.
 The airport is close with constant flights.
 I’m only 1.5 hours away from Sydney or Brisbane and have no problem travelling overseas to activate my team, visit a customer, or go to market <acronym data-title="In Real Life">IRL</acronym>.

 ## Your were an X, we need a Y.